 I am convinced I made a wise personal decision in avoiding this.
-But I was not the only one that benefitted from it.
-Everyone did.
+But I was not the only one that benefited from it — everyone did.
 Not having children is an important contribution to humanity.
 My decision probably reduced the 2050 population by 5 to 10 people.

 Overpopulation is a tremendous danger to civilization and the ecosphere.
 It makes every human-caused ecological problem bigger.
 Population growth has slowed but not stopped.
 The human population is expected to grow by 2 or 3 billion by 2050, and it is not clear how to find water and food for all those people.
 Population growth also increases the difficulty of curbing global heating.

 Thus, the decision about having children is, for most people, the most important decision in their lives about how they will affect humanity's resource footprint in the future.
-(Nina Paley said it graphically.)
+(Nina Paley said this brilliantly in graphical form.)

-My decision was a contribution, and enabled me to make another contribution: to launch GNU and the free software movement.
+My decision was a contribution in itself, and it enabled me to make a further contribution: to launch GNU and the free software movement.
 Having no dependents, I could dedicate myself to what seemed right rather than to whatever someone with money told me to do.
 If you are reading this page, it is because that decision enabled me to make contributions to humanity that people appreciate.

 I don't wish that nobody had any children; I don't want humanity to disappear.
 But there is no risk of that; no chance that my influence could be so great as to reduce the birth rate to near zero.
 Given the numbers I am likely to influence, the influence is all to the good.

-Some make the absurd argument that population decline is the real danger.
+Some argue that population decline is the real danger.
 In 50 years, they claim, everyone will have a comfortable life, so they may have few children (as tends to happen in developed societies today), and the human population could decline.
 If this went on for millenia, humanity might disappear.
 Is that a real possibility?